very-good-science/our-handbook/README.md

 # Our Handbook
 Welcome to the `Our Handbook` template repository!

-`Very Good Science` is working with researchers to build `Our Handbook`: a research group staff handbook template (here!) and [materials to help you use it](handbook-handbook).
+`Very Good Science` is working with researchers to build `Our Handbook`: a research group staff handbook template (you are here!) and [materials to help you use it](handbook-handbook).
 We hope research group leaders and members will work together using these resources to:
 * build a healthy, inclusive, enjoyable research culture in their group
 * produce the most ethical and rigorous research possible